riverdaleGithub/processing_23_24/1/readme.md

 <details>
   <summary> Void Draw </summary>
+  <pre><code> void draw()</code></pre>

-  `void draw()`: Continuously Drawing on Your Canvas
+  Continuously Drawing on Your Canvas
   <br>

-  Now, the `void draw()` function is like the act of drawing on that prepared sketchbook page.
+  Now, the void draw() function is like the act of drawing on that prepared sketchbook page.
 But there's a twist!
-Whatever you put inside `void     draw()` happens over and over again, almost like you're drawing, erasing, and redrawing repeatedly super fast (typically 60 times per second).
+Whatever you put inside void     draw() happens over and over again, almost like you're drawing, erasing, and redrawing repeatedly super fast (typically 60 times per second).
   <br>
   <br>
   This makes it perfect for animations, games, or any interactive programs where things change over time.
   <br>
   <br>
-  Inside `void draw()`, you can:
+  Inside void draw(), you can:
   - Draw shapes (like circles, rectangles, lines, etc.).
   - Check for user inputs (like mouse clicks or key presses).
   - Update positions of objects for animations.